 This popular travel rewards card is great, and it has a few advantages over the Gold Card.
 It offers an airport lounge membership with Priority Pass Select, and you get 1.5 cents per point redeemed toward travel reservations.
 In contrast, the Gold Card has no business lounge access and only offers you 1 cent per point in value toward travel booked through American Express.
 However, the Sapphire Reserve only offers you three points per dollar on travel and dining and has no bonus for supermarkets.
 It has a $450 annual fee.
 And even though it offers a $300 annual travel statement credit, (bringing it down to a net $150 cost in my mind), it’s still a bit more expensive than the American Express Gold Card.

-This card offers three points per dollar on travel including gas stations, two points per dollar at restaurants and on entertainment and one point per dollar spent elsewhere.
+This card offers three points per dollar on travel, gas stations, restaurants, supermarkets and hotels and one point per dollar spent elsewhere.
 So you don’t get four points per dollar, but you do get a wider variety of three-points-per-dollar options, so we’ll call that even.
 Points can be transferred to airline miles, but Citi just doesn’t offer as many good transfer partners like American Express.
 And while the $95 annual fee sounds inexpensive, there aren’t any fee credits to offset it.
 Plus, Citi recently gutted its cardholder benefits, so you can’t rely on this card for many of the most basic credit card features such as rental car insurance, let alone premium roadside assistance.

 American Express Platinum